 The study adhered to the tenets of the Declaration of Helsinki and followed the National Health and Medical Research Council statement of ethical conduct in research involving humans.
 Informed consent was obtained from all participants, and the study was approved by the Southern Adelaide Clinical Human Research Ethics Committee.

 The study participants were enrolled in the Australian and New Zealand Registry of Advanced Glaucoma (ANZRAG).19 The study includes both advanced and non-advanced glaucoma cases.
 Advanced glaucoma was defined by a Humphrey 24-2 visual field mean deviation (MD) < -15 dB in the worse eye, or loss of at least two of the central visual field points on the pattern deviation map.19 Non-advanced glaucoma was defined by optic nerve head changes with corresponding visual field defects consistent with glaucoma, but not fitting the aforementioned criteria.
 The study sample included additional ethnically matched advanced glaucoma cases recruited from the UK.20 Only patients of European ancestry with POAG were included to utilise the currently published IOP SNPs.
 Patients with variants in the known POAG genes (MYOC, OPTN and TBK1) were excluded.
-The highest IOP measurement recorded with Goldmann applanation tonometry by an experienced clinician before treatment of either eye for each participant was recorded.
+The highest IOP measurement recorded with Goldmann applanation tonometry by the referring ophthalmologist before treatment of either eye for each participant was recorded.
 High tension glaucoma was defined as a maximum recorded IOP > 21 mmHg.
-Other data recorded included age at diagnosis, vertical cup-to-disc ratio (VCDR), and glaucoma surgery.
-Family history was self-reported and recorded for affected relatives up to the fourth degree.
+Other data recorded at the time of recruitment included age at diagnosis, vertical cup-to-disc ratio (VCDR), and glaucoma surgery.
+Family history was self-reported and recorded for affected relatives up to the fourth degree by the referring clinician.
+Where applicable, the family tree of affected individuals was recorded and reviewed by the registry staff before recording the number of family members affected by glaucoma in the registry.

 An independent cohort of early glaucoma patients enrolled in the Progression Risk Of Glaucoma; RElevant SNPs with Significant Association (PROGRESSA) study were then used for replication.
 Only participants with established perimetric glaucoma, defined by two consecutive reliable visual field examinations with Glaucoma Hemifield Test “Outside Normal Limits”, pattern standard deviation <5%, or a cluster of 3 contiguous points depressed <5% in the pattern standard deviation map, at least one of which is <1%, were included.
-Data recorded included self-reported family history of glaucoma, maximum IOP recorded, VCDR, number of topical glaucoma medications and previous selective laser trabeculoplasty (SLT).
+Data recorded included self-reported family history of glaucoma, maximum IOP recorded at any visit, VCDR and visual field at the last visit, number of topical glaucoma medications and previous selective laser trabeculoplasty (SLT).
+The number of topical medications and SLT are routinely updated at each visit for this cohort.
+A small proportion (2.4%) have had an incisional surgery for the management of their glaucoma which would significantly alter their medical management.
+Thus for the medical treatment analysis, we have used the highest number of drops at any one appointment for each patient.

 Polygenic risk score